powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 </dependencies>
 ```

-## Configure Powsybl
+## Configure PowSyBl
-The configuration file is in the folder `merging-view/initial/src/main/resources`.
-We have indeed configured this tutorial to use this file.
+The configuration file for PowSyBl is in the folder `merging-view/initial/src/main/resources`.
-It gathers all of the default configuration parameters about the loadflow simulator, its parameters, the parameters for the import/export of CGMES files, the path to the CGMES files.
+It gathers all the default configuration parameters about the loadflow simulator, its parameters, the parameters for the import/export of CGMES files, the path to the CGMES files.

 We need to configure PowSyBl to use the OpenLoadFlow implementation.
 To do that, you need to edit the `config.yml` file :
 ```yaml
 load-flow:
   default-impl-name: "OpenLoadFlow"
 ```
 The parameters of the import/export of CGMES files are:
 ```yaml
 import-export-parameters-default-value: